justin0979/DellInspiron530_ArchLinuxPlasma_Install/StuffToGet.md

 ## KDE

 go to `System settings` and search for `Accessibility`.
 Go to `Mouse Navigation` and click `Move pointer with keyboard(using num pad)`

 - will need either a keypad or a programmable keyboard

+## Apps

+Xournalpp